 ENTJ Cognitive Functions

-Each Myers-Briggs personality type operates through 4 hierarchical cognitive functions.
+Each personality type operates through 4 hierarchical cognitive functions.
 They are expressed by a preference, combined with how the individual directs their energy – either inward (Introverted) or outward (Extroverted).
-The dominant and auxiliary functions usually play the biggest part playing in how the MBTI type behaves.
+The dominant and auxiliary functions usually play the biggest part playing in how the personality type behaves.
 The tertiary and inferior functions have their own influence but can only apply to certain situations or scenarios.

 The ENTJ function stack looks like this: